 Suno, Dekho, and Jaano are three monkey friends and Suno’s grandmother sends them a Diwali Gift.
 She offers some clues – it is round, it is shiny, and brings good luck.

 With each clue the three wonder – is it Bangles or Sparklers or Diyas?

 You need to read the book to find out what the lovely gift was that grandma sent.

-We loved the touch of calling grandma on a video call, which is very much how kids, nowadays, relate to the grandparents.
+We loved the touch of calling grandma on a video call, which is very much how kids, nowadays, relate to their grandparents.
 Also, Suno twirls around in her lehenga wearing bangles.
-Well, the next day, of course, my daughter had to wear lehenga and all her jewelry!
+Well, the next day, of course, my daughter had to wear a lehenga and all her jewelry!
 The book offers a fabulous narrative of how everyone celebrates Diwali.
 This is something we sorely lack in our life here.
 Everyone knows what to do for Thanksgiving or Christmas.
 But what are the rituals for Diwali?
 It is not part of the majority community narrative and this book gives my daughter that.

-Light, Camera, Diwali! is a great way to tell children about the significance of Diwali, the Indian festivals of lights.
+Light, Camera, Diwali! is a great way to tell children about the significance of Diwali, the Indian festival of lights.
 The story is engaging and also very relatable.
 It also tells children about Rama and why we celebrate Diwali.
 It is when Lord Rama returned from 14 years of exile after defeating Ravana!

 Dia loves her Diwali gift.
 It is a camera!
 She uses it to capture all the wonderful moments in her house on Diwali.
-She photographs her family eating sweets, the rangoli, clay lamps, decorations, and more.
+She photographs her family eating sweets, rangoli, clay lamps, decorations, and more.